jurocknsail/yncrea-cloudcomputing/docs/kubernetes.md

 1. In your browser, open the IP of your Minikube VM (which you retrieved in the docker lab) and add the port that you retrieved from the last command, e.g.: 	[http://minikube-ip:30080](http://minikube-ip:30080).

+    !!! tip
+        When using Docker Desktop embedded K8S in place of minikube, you can directly hit on [http://localhost:30080](http://localhost:30080) !
     !!! success
         You should see "Hello World" example from before, but it's hosted in Kubernetes :thumbsup:.